 Finance

-996 million dollars is printed by the US Bureau of Engraving and Printing every day.
+The US Bureau of Engraving and Printing prints nine hundred ninety-six million dollars every day.

 The grooved edges on coins help visually impaired people determine the type of coins they are.